-As part of policy SP4's aim, of meeting local housing need a site was included in the Plan to accommodate unmet gypsy and traveller needs.
-The trigger point is the loss of the proposed site to other uses - the land is currently vacant and thus the trigger has not been broken.
-Although, a planning application has been approved for the development of 4 new pitches at this site the need to improve the existing facility will mean that this land will no longer be available.
+As part of the aim of policy SP4 to meet local housing needs a site was included in the Plan to accommodate unmet gypsy and traveller needs.
+The trigger point is the loss of the proposed site to other uses.
+The land is currently vacant and thus the trigger has not been broken.
+Although, a planning application has been approved for the development of 4 new pitches, the need to improve the existing facility will mean that this land will no longer be available.

-In terms of the requirement for land being available for Gypsy and Traveller units the Plan is failing to meet this requirement.
+In terms of the monitoring aim for land being available for Gypsy and Traveller units the Plan is failing to address this requirement.